Judith Raskin: Life and work

 Raskin also served on many music advisory boards, as well as in the Young Concert Artists, the National Opera Institute and the National Endowment for the Arts.
 One of her main concerns was the need to establish more opera companies in American cities to provide practical experience to "well trained American singers with no place to go", since "the only way to become professional is to perform."
 She moved gracefully from the large opera stage to the intimate settings of recitals.
 She was well known for her concerts in, and recordings of, Lieder.
 Beginning her recital work in 1964 after receiving the Ford Foundation grant, she continued to concertize in many venues.
-She performed the works of contemporary composers Miriam Gideon and Ezra Laderman at Carnegie Hall in 1977; Harold Schonberg of the Times wrote that she “honor[ed] to the music.”
+She performed the works of contemporary composers Miriam Gideon and Ezra Laderman at Carnegie Hall in 1977; Harold Schonberg of The New York Times wrote that she “honor[ed] to the music.”
 She sang at the Cleveland Chamber Music Society, a performance of which Robert Finn in The Plain Dealer wrote in 1967 "...when it comes to the total package of voice, musicianship, personality projection and so on, I cannot think of any recitalist who is her superior."
-While her operatic singing received excellent reviews, in 1981 she commented to Edward Rothstein of the New York Times: "In my heart of hearts I have always been a recitalist.
+While her operatic singing received excellent reviews, in 1981 she commented to Edward Rothstein of The New York Times: "In my heart of hearts I have always been a recitalist.
 The recital is personal.
 I always liked the idea that I could say something directly.
 One person is all I need.
 An audience is multiples of one person."

 In 1977, she was also a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 As a music educator, Raskin taught at the Manhattan School of Music, and at the 92nd Street Y, where she took the role of Pearl, the rabbi's wife, in Lazar Weiner's opera The Golem in 1979.

 Following a 2-year battle with ovarian cancer, Raskin died in New York in 1984.
-Harold Schonberg in his New York Times obituary of Raskin wrote “as a leading singer with the New York City Opera, and then at the Metropolitan Opera from 1962 to 1972, Miss Raskin was hailed as one of the finest artists of her time.
+Harold Schonberg, in his New York Times obituary of Raskin, wrote “as a leading singer with the New York City Opera, and then at the Metropolitan Opera from 1962 to 1972, Miss Raskin was hailed as one of the finest artists of her time.
 She had a voice that critics constantly referred to as 'ravishing.’
 Combined with the beauty of her sound was a high order of musicianship.
 In addition, Miss Raskin was a beautiful woman and an excellent actress.
 As a complete artist, she captivated audiences whenever she appeared.”
 “Many believed her to be the most attractive Adele in Strauss' Fledermaus within memory.”
 After her death the family began an annual concert at The Stephen Wise Free Synagogue at which a winner of the National Council awards would perform; the annual Judith Raskin Memorial Concert ran for 25 years.
 There are currently awards established in her name for young singers at the National Council of the Metropolitan Opera, the Manhattan School of Music and Smith College.